ikorolev72/csv-youtube-dl/README.md

  + time_start (in seconds)
  + time_finish (in seconds from the start of the video)
  + link (link to a youtube video from the start of the video)
- + make_vertical (boolean).
-F make_vertical = 1, then ffmpeg cuts a 9:16 vertical fragment from the video (symmetrical relative to the center of the video) from "time_start" to "time_finish".
+ + make_vertical (boolean). if make_vertical = 1, then ffmpeg cuts a 9:16 vertical fragment from the video (symmetrical relative to the center of the video) from "time_start" to "time_finish".
 IF make_vertical = 0, then
 ffmpeg coverts the 16:9 original video to 9:16 with two black strips on either side
  + placeholder (a jpg file name) . if "placeholder" is not empty, ffmpeg places a static jpg placeholder on both sides or top/bottom as "both_sides"
  + both_sides (integer ) 1 = top & bottom, 2 = only top-side, 3 = only bottom-side